eggmatters/locator-app/README.md

 The client can monitor the queue and force updates at specified intervals.

 This service is still in development.
+The locator-client currently has the responsibility of making API calls to Tri Met to fetch data.

 See integration notes below.

 # Installation